The BEST Mashed Potatoes (VIDEO)

 Instructions

-- Peel your yukon gold potatoes and cut them into equal size 2" pieces (I cut them lengthwise then 3 times width wise for 6 pieces per potato, for reference)
+- Peel the yukon gold potatoes and cut them into equal size 2" pieces.

-- Fill a large pot of chicken broth and add your potatoes, covering them fully with the broth.
-Heat covered over high heat.
-Boil for 20 minutes or until fork tender and drain, reserving the broth for gravy or soup. *KEY TIP* It's important to start them off in cold broth so as the broth boils, the potatoes cook evenly throughout.
+- Fill a large 5 quart pot with the chicken broth and add the potatoes to the cool broth, ensuring they are fully covered.
+Cover and bring the potatoes to a boil over high heat.
+Boil for 20 minutes or until the potatoes are fork tender, then drain, reserving the broth for gravy or soup.

-- While your potatoes are boiling, melt butter over medium heat until it "sings".
-Then add grated garlic, fresh chopped thyme & rosemary, kosher salt, and freshly cracked black pepper and let infuse for 5 minutes over low heat.
+- While the potatoes are boiling, melt butter over medium heat in a small saucepan.
+Add grated garlic, thyme & rosemary, kosher salt, black pepper and let infuse for 5 minutes over low heat.

-- Strain the potatoes from the pot and reserve broth for soup, gravy, etc. Run your potatoes through a potato ricer back into the same pot (the residual heat will help evaporate any excess moisture).
+- Strain the potatoes from the pot and reserve broth for soup, gravy, etc. Run your potatoes through a potato ricer back into the empty, warm pot to allow the steam to evaporate and further dry out the potatoes.
 Then over low heat add your infused butter, half & half, and freshly grated parmesan and mix until smooth.

 - Add salt to taste and finish with freshly chopped chives.
 Enjoy!